Silicon Valley intensifies lobbying on U.S. immigration bill

-Human resources executives from Adobe, Broadcom , Intel, Motorola Solutions and other corporations met with dozens of lawmakers and senior advisers on Wednesday from the congressional committees in charge of immigration laws.
+Human resources executives from Adobe (ADBE.O), Broadcom (BRCM.O), Intel (INTC.O), Motorola Solutions (MSI.N) and other corporations met with dozens of lawmakers and senior advisers on Wednesday from the congressional committees in charge of immigration laws.

 They also spoke to a wide array of Democratic and Republican senators including some on-the-fence Republicans, such as Mark Kirk of Illinois and Rob Portman of Ohio, and some who have voiced opposition, including Mike Lee of Utah.